- Activated charcoal followed by nasogastric lavage can be performed in reducing the absorption of benzodiazepine.

-Benzodiazepine (BZD) is one of the hypnotics that can release anxiety, help one to sleep easily, relax the muscle, and treat epilepsy.
-Poisoning cases are mainly due to deliberate self-injury, and a few are due to abnormal metabolism of drugs.
-The mechanism of benzodiazepine is to decrease the activity of the neuron cell that can put people under sedation.
+Benzodiazepine (BZD) is one of the sedative-hypnotics that can release anxiety, help one to sleep easily, relax the muscle, prevent and treat epilepsy by decreasing neuronal excitability.
+Benzodiazepine poisoning cases are mainly due to overdose, and a few are due to abnormal metabolism of drugs.

-- Central nervous system (CNS): Sedation, drowsiness, fatigue, slurred speech, unstable gait and amnesia.
+- Central nervous system (CNS): Benzodiazepines act on the central nervous system (CNS).
+The symptoms include sedation, drowsiness, fatigue, slurred speech, unstable gait and amnesia.
 Not causing actual damage to CNS.

-- Cardiovascular system: Low blood pressure and heart rate, even cardiac arrest.
+- Cardiovascular system: Inhibit the central nervous system may lead to cardiovascular impairment.
+For instance, decreasing contractility, low blood pressure and heart rate, even cardiac arrest.

-- Respiratory system: There is a greater chancevia venous injection in respiratory rate suppression or even respiratory arrest, especially for those with heart and lung disease.
-Aspiration pneumonia is poisoning by benzodiazepine’s main complications.
+- Respiratory system: There is a greater chance via venous injection in respiratory arrest, especially for those with heart and lung disease.
+Aspiration pneumonia is one of main complications by benzodiazepine poisoning.